 Half of $200,000 (Democratic rich) – $400,000 (Republican rich) = $100,000 – $200,000.
 Half = middle.
 Middle = middle class.
 Why is the middle getting penalized?

 I’m not sure why Trump wants to raise taxes on the middle class.
 It’s good to hear he plans to abolish the Alternative Minimum Tax (AMT) and the 3.8% Net Investment Income tax on individuals/couples who make more than $200,000/$250,000.
 But those benefits accrue mostly to individuals who make more than $190,150.

-It’s nice Trump plans to nix the estate tax (death tax) for individuals / married couples with more than $5.45M / $10.9M.
+It’s nice Trump doubled the estate exclusion limit (death tax) for individuals to $11.4 for 2019.
 Getting taxed again after you already paid taxes on your wealth sounds like robbery.
 But given most of us don’t plan to die within 4-8 years, any changes to the death tax don’t really matter because they’ll surely be changed again.

 A 5% tax hike on the middle class and a 6.4% tax decrease on the top 1% income earners who make over $415,050 is not helping the majority of people keep their hard earned money.
 In fact, it’s estimated that the top 1% will enjoy ~50% of all the tax benefits.

 Why aren’t more middle class people upset about this tax hike?
 Is it possible that most people making between $112,500 – $190,500 are simply unaware they will be paying more a year in taxes?
 Or maybe the middle class is actually doing just fine and is happy to pay higher taxes?
 You tell me savvy readers.